Water fluoridation in the United States: Contemporary challenges

 Much of the contemporary debate on water fluoridation revolves around questions of how consumer demand for fluoride is determined and processed, which fluoridation costs and benefits are considered, how conflicts over its provision and production are addressed or resolved, and how the merits of relevant health policies can be equally recast in terms of their presumed demerits.

 Opponents continue to make contemporary challenges to the spread of fluoridation.
 For instance, in 2002, the city of Watsonville, California, chose to disregard a California law mandating fluoridation of water systems with 10,000 or more hookups, and the dispute between the city and the state ended up in court.
 The trial court and the intermediate appellate court ruled in favor of the state and its fluoridation mandate, and the Supreme Court of California declined to hear the case in February 2006.
 Since 2000, courts in Washington, Maryland, and Texas have reached similar conclusions.

+In 2017, multiple environmental groups sued the United States Environmental Protection Agency (EPA), alleging that water fluoridation at current levels was harmful and associated with reduced IQs.
+U.S. District Judge Edward M. Chen, of the United States District Court for the Northern District of California, ruled that the scientific literature "provides a high level of certainty that a hazard is present," saying "fluoride is associated with reduced IQ" while stressing that he was not concluding with certainty that fluoridated water endangered public health.
+Judge Chen's ruling ordered the EPA to address these risks, though it did not prescribe a specific method for doing so, and suggested options including warning labels about the risks of fluoride to tightening restrictions on its addition to water.